tastytiz/mediatheker/Readme.md

 ## How to install it?

 Requirements:
-- python 3.6 or above
+- Python 3.6 or above
-- a mail address with IMAP + SMTP access
+- A mail address with IMAP + SMTP access

 Recommendation:
 - A Linux server which support cronjobs or similar in order to let the service run on a regular basis